release-argus/Argus/CONTRIBUTING.md

 # Contributing

-Hymenaios uses GitHub to manage reviews of pull requests.
+Argus uses GitHub to manage reviews of pull requests.

 * If you are a new contributor see: [Steps to Contribute](#steps-to-contribute)

 * If you have a trivial fix or improvement, go ahead and create a pull request.

-* If you plan to do something more involved, investigate open [issues](https://github.com/hymenaios-io/Hymenaios/issues) to see whether others are planning to work on this issue and open one if your search is empty.
+* If you plan to do something more involved, investigate open [issues](https://github.com/release-argus/Argus/issues) to see whether others are planning to work on this issue and open one if your search is empty.

 * Relevant coding style guidelines are the [Go Code Review Comments](https://code.google.com/p/go-wiki/wiki/CodeReviewComments) and the _Formatting and style_ section of Peter Bourgon's [Go: Best Practices for Production Environments](https://peter.bourgon.org/go-in-production/#formatting-and-style).